harrisonjansma/Portfolio/README.md

 <p>Nine months ago I was in a new city at a dead end job.
-After some serious self reflection about my passions and interests, I commited to learning everything I could about machine learning, data science and the tech industry.
+After some serious self reflection about my passions and interests, I commited to learning everything I could about machine learning, data science, and the tech industry.
 I built my own curriculum, a hodgepodge of hundreds of websites and forums, and committed between 4-6 hours each day to learning the basics.</p>

-<p>Fast forward to today where I have been enrolled to an excellent computer science program.
-I now publish my own webpages to help others learn about everything from data science to deep learning.
+<p>Fast forward to today where I have been enrolled in an excellent computer science program.
+I now publish my own blog posts to help others learn about everything from data science to deep learning.
 I am so excited by all the things I have learned over the last few months, and I love that I get to work on something I am passionate about each day.</p>

 <p>I still have a long way to go though.
 The next few months I will focus on teaching others and implementing machine learning models in real world production systems.
-I further hope to get internship experience so I can engage with other like minded people and get more experience building intelligent systems for use in the real  world.</p>
+I further hope to get internship experience so I can engage with other like-minded people and get more experience building intelligent systems for use in the real  world.</p>